AdobeDocs/experience-platform.en/help/destinations/destination-sdk/submit-destination.md

 * A description of the use cases that your destination solves.
 This is not required if you are updating an existing destination configuration.
 * Test results after using the test destination API endpoint to perform an HTTP call to your destination.
 Please share with Adobe:
-  * An API call made out of Experience Platform to your destination endpoint.
+  * An API call made to your destination endpoint.
   * The API response received from your destination endpoint.
 * Proof that you have submitted a destination publishing request for your destination using the [destination publishing API](./destination-publish-api.md).
 * (For productized integrations only) a documentation PR (pull request), following the instructions described in the the [self-service documentation process](./docs-framework/documentation-instructions.md).